ToniWonKanobi/theoveranalyzed.net/posts/2015/5/6/the-diy-design-development-problem.md

 @@ Description=I'm guilty of it: designing without being a designer.
 Is it all bad?
 @@ Tags=design, culture, web design, web, apps, iOS, OS X, web, developers, development, Apple, industry, Marco Arment, Eli Schiff, Louis Mantia

 [NSConference][nsconference] recently posted videos of all their speakers for this year's conference, and Marco Arment was one of the [keynote speakers][vimeo].
 Interestingly enough, his topic was app marketing, something often mocked on his [podcast][atp].
-Still, perhaps unsurprisingly, he did a great job explaining what works -- at least for him -- in the App Store.
+Still, perhaps unsurprisingly, he did a great job explaining what works in the App Store.
 And overall, his talk is a great watch for [Overcast][overcast] fans, as he recounts the app from conception, all the way to launch.[^ln]

 Let me preface what I am about to say with this: I have nothing but the highest regard for Marco Arment.
 His [work][wikipedia] with Tumblr helped jumpstart the [one-man-blog][duckduckgo].
 His mobile applications have become huge contributions to the App Store ecosystem.
 Before [Instapaper][apple], there was no great read-it-later service.
 And before [Overcast][apple 2], podcasters who wanted to listen at greater than 1.0x speeds were stuck with crappy audio.
 He is nothing but an inspiration for wannabe indie developers, [bloggers][marco], and [podcasters][atp].